Sue-Ellen Lovett

-Personal
+Personal life

 Lovett was born on 12 October 1959 in Mudgee, New South Wales.
 She grew up on a 21,000 acre property outside Mudgee in NSW.
 At the age of 12, she was diagnosed with the hereditary condition retinitis pigmentosa.
 Her mother Mary had the same eyesight disease.
-Since 1981 she has used a guide dog.
+Since 1981, she has used a guide dog.
 In 1989, she was diagnosed with cervical cancer and underwent three operations.
-In 2000, she married agricultural teacher Matthew Lovett and they live on his family's property outside Dubbo.
+In 2000, she married agricultural teacher, Matthew Lovett, and they live on his family's property outside Dubbo.
 In 2012, she filed a complaint with the Australian Human Rights Commission after being asked to leave two restaurants and a hotel in Picton because of her guide dog.
 She is now completely blind.